LL8848/DimNet/README.md

-# Correlation Development Tool based on Neural Networks (DimNet)
+# Correlation Development Tool based on Dimensionless Neural Networks (DimNet)
 Lingnan Lin, April 2022

 What this package does ...